mozillavenezuela/mozillavenezuela.org/wp-content/plugins/backwpup/readme.txt

 == Changelog ==
+= Version 3.1.4 =
+* Fixed: removing of % from filename
+* Fixed: Notice in combination with bbPress
+* Fixed: Zip Archive "Entry has been deleted" messages
+* Improved: WP-CLI output a bit

+= Version 3.1.3 =
+* Fixed: var_export not working if output buffering active
+* Fixed: bug in sending test emails on Backup with email
+* Fixed: backup archives not deleted if archive name has spaces
+* Fixed: bug in tar file name length detecting
+* Fixed: bug in not displaying abort message
+* Fixed: abort of S3 uploads from other running backups
+* Changed: Maximum backup archive size is now 2GB (some filesystems do not support larger files, split the job if you need more)
+* Changed: WordPress Export will now done by a own class
+* Changed: Dropbox now uses oAuth 2 Protocol
+* Changed: Dropbox change to TLS Protocol
+* Changed: Logs have now a br tag on line end for better reading in emails
+* Improved: Dropbox chipper list not on NSS cUrl backend
+* Improved: Increased performance on Zip File generation massively
+* Improved: Backup archives now deleted to if the archive format changed
+* Improved: Archive tarring and its compression
+* Improved: Loading of Swift Mailer
+* Added: GreenQloud to S3 services
+* Added: Amazon Germany region to S3 and Glacier services
+* Removed: Hosteurope from S3 services (terminated to end of 2014)
+* Updated: SwiftMailer to Version 5.2.0
+* Updated: AWS SDK to Version 2.7.3 (PHP 5.3.3+)
+* Updated: RSC SDK to Version 1.9.2
+* Updated: MSAZURE SDK to Version 0.4.0
+* Updated: PEAR packeges for MSAZURE
+* PRO: Added: Option to use database backup with mysqli/mysqldump (not longer automatic)
+* PRO: Added: Option in GDrive destination to delete files permanently
+* PRO: Updated: Google SDK to 1.1.1

 = Version 3.1.2 =
 * Added: .donotbackup file.
 Folders and sub folders containing this file in will not be included in backups.
 * Fixed: New multisite installs did not save jobs.